Systemorph/IFRS17CalculationEngine/full-ifrs17-template/README.md

 </div>

-For a detailed overview of the **Full IFRS 17 Template** project refer to the [Overview IFRS 17 Template](./OverviewIFRS17Template) notebook.
+For a detailed overview of the **IFRS 17 Template** project refer to the [Overview IFRS 17 Template](./OverviewIFRS17Template) notebook.

 ## Supporting Materials
 Follow step by step our [Get Started]() video and explore our notebooks to learn how to interact with the project.